-The Inmarsat-C SDM presents the technical requirements and recommendations for an EGC receiver.
+The Inmarsat-CInmarsat C SDM presents the technical requirements and recommendations for an EGC receiver.
 These requirements must be satisfied before the equipment can be utilized in the Inmarsat system.
-Procedures for type approval by Inmarsat of a manufacturer's design are provided in a complementary document entitled Type Approval Procedures for Inmarsat-C and mini-C Ship Earth Stations published by Inmarsat.
+Procedures for type approval by Inmarsat of a manufacturer's design are provided in a complementary document entitled Type Approval Procedures for Inmarsat-CInmarsat C and Mini-Cmini-C Ship Earth Stations published by Inmarsat.